Archive for July, 2012

 - If the inheritor is out of state, then have the executor/executrix ship the guns to a licensed dealer in that state OR have the inheritor pick them up directly.

 The electronic ‘E’-FA-10 can be used in place of the paper firearms transaction forms, (FA-10) used by Ma. residents to report firearms transactions to the Firearms Records Bureau (FRB) as required by G.L.c.140, §§ 128A and 128B.
-E-FA-10 is an Internet-based application that allows residents of the Commonwealth to safely and securely submit firearms transfer and registration records electronically from any Internet-enabled computer.
+E-FA-10 is an Internet-based application that allows residents of the Commonwealth to safely and securely submit firearms transfer records electronically from any Internet-enabled computer.

 For information on firearm laws governing private sales go to www.mass.gov/cjis under the heading of “Firearms Record Bureau”.
 If you are using the paper, (3 page ) form FA-10 follow the directions carefully, the address to mail this form is: FRB, 200 Arlington Street, Suite 2200, Chelsea, Ma 02150